Colored vertex models and $k$-tilings of the Aztec diamond: Appendix: Lozenge tilings

 Similarly to the previous calculation, we have

-Subtracting equations (\ref{eq:lozcount2}) from (\ref{eq:lozcount1}), we see that the difference in the number of interactions is constant, in particular, it is $ab-bc$.
+Subtracting equations (\ref{eq:lozcount2}) from (\ref{eq:lozcount1}), we see that the difference in the number of pairs of coupled lozenges is constant, in particular, it is $ab-bc$.
 Doing this for every pair of colors $\alpha<\beta$ gives the result. \end{proof}

 Similar to the Aztec diamond, for special values of $t$ we have bijections with $1$-tilings. \begin{prop} When $t=0$ there is a bijection between $2$-tilings of the $a\times b \times c$ hexagon by lozenges and $1$-tilings of the $2a\times b \times (c-a)$ hexagon.
 (If $a>c$, then there are no configurations when $t=0$.) \end{prop} \begin{proof} Look at the paths of the vertex model.
 Then a similar sliding argument as in Section \ref{t-0-section} works again.